X3I/poketwo.com/guides/bosses.md

 ---

 # Daily Bosses

+> Bosses are uncatchable legendaries in the game.

 There are numerous Bosses present in the game as of now.
 They start off at a high level, and each time you defeat them, their next encounter will have them